Kentucky vs. Providence: Odds, spread, over/under - NCAA Tournament First Round

 Kentucky vs. Providence: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-An opening-round NCAA Tournament matchup will see the No. 6-seed Kentucky Wildcats (21-11) play against the No. 11 seed Providence Friars (21-11) on Friday at Greensboro Coliseum.
-The contest starts at 7:10 PM, on CBS.
+The No. 6 seed Kentucky Wildcats (21-11) will look to beat the No. 11 seed Providence Friars (21-11) in the opening round of the NCAA Tournament on Friday at Greensboro Coliseum.
+This contest tips off at 7:10 PM.

-In this article, you will check out the spread and odds across multiple sportsbooks for the Kentucky vs. Providence matchup.
+In this article, you will see odds and spreads for the Kentucky vs. Providence matchup across multiple sportsbooks.

 Kentucky vs. Providence Game Info